mldelaney94/mldelaney94.github.io/_posts/2019-02-20-foreach-performance.markdown

 Turns out I'm right (sorry reader, couldn't leave that one entirely up to you).

 So this is in part a good piece of code for explaining closures.
-If you use a function that calls a free variable, then whatever happens to that variable will affect that function, as it has a reference to it, not a value, and it is not a parameter that can have its value copied in.
+If you use a function that calls a free variable, then whatever happens to that variable will affect that function, as it has a reference to it, not a value, as it is not a parameter that can have its value copied in.

 Now lets get a little trickier: